jean/blog/_drafts/openapi-in-aspnetcore.md

 title: A deep dive into OpenAPI support in ASP.NET Core
 ---

+---
+title: A deep dive into OpenAPI support in ASP.NET Core
+---

 The [OpenAPI specification](https://www.openapis.org/) is a standard for describing HTTP APIs.
-The standard allows developers to define the shape of APIs that can be plugged into client generators, server generators, testing tools, documentation and more.
+The standard allows developers to define the shape of APIs that can be plugged into client generators, server generators, testing tools, documentation, and more.

 > :bulb: You might've heard the term Swagger used interchangeably with OpenAPI to describe the specification and standard used to describe HTTP APIs.
-These docs will use the term "OpenAPI" consistently to refer to the document and specification.
+This document will use the term "OpenAPI" consistently to refer to the document and specification.

-ASP.NET core is a web stack for .NET and provides two main models for building HTTP-based APIs:
+ASP.NET Core is a web stack for .NET and provides two main models for building HTTP-based APIs:

 - Controller-based APIs that use the object-oriented style of traditional MVC (Model-View-Controller) frameworks.
 - Minimal APIs that use a functional and imperative style programming model.

-Throughout these docs, we'll talk about ASP.NET's "code-first" integration with OpenAPI.
+Throughout this document, we'll talk about ASP.NET's "code-first" integration with OpenAPI.
 Code-first is one of the two main models of interacting with APIs and their accompanying descriptions.

-In the **code-first** model, we start with APIs that are implemented in the our programming langauge/stack of choice and generate OpenAPI descriptions that can interop with other ecosystem tools.
+In the **code-first** model, we start with APIs that are implemented in our programming language/stack of choice and generate OpenAPI descriptions that can interop with other ecosystem tools.

-In the **spec-first** model, we start by describing our APIs using the language provided by the OpenAPI specification and then feeding that describing into server/client generators, testing tools, etc.
+In the **spec-first** model, we start by describing our APIs using the language provided by the OpenAPI specification and then feeding that description into server/client generators, testing tools, etc.

 As you dive deeper into the world of OpenAPI, you'll hear lots of perspectives about whether **code-first** or **spec-first** is the right way to build APIs.
 Like any decision, it requires a fair bit of nuance and there's no one right approach to use in either case.

-Now that we've covered the fundamentals of what OpenAPI and ASP.NET Core are, we'll move to the next session of documentation which talks about the way ASP.NET Core APIs are mapped to OpenAPI document implementations using the code-first approach.
+Now that we've covered the fundamentals of what OpenAPI and ASP.NET Core are, we'll move to the next section of documentation which talks about the way ASP.NET Core APIs are mapped to OpenAPI document implementations using the code-first approach.

 So, let's take a deeper look at our code-first document generation flow.
 Let's assume that we have the following minimal API implemented in ASP.NET Core.